Påhlman family: The Påhlman Family Tomb

 The current Ryssby Church, built 1840-1844 on a site adjacent to the original medieval church.

 Plan of the medieval church overlaid with the footprint of the current church, illustrating the change in location and orientation.
 The Påhlman family tomb is marked #3 within the old sacristy.

-The family's deep connection to their parish was centered on the original medieval church in Ryssby (Swedish: Ryssby gamla kyrka), a stone structure likely built in the 12th century.
+The family's deep connection to their parish was centered on the original medieval church in Ryssby (Ryssby gamla kyrka), a stone structure likely built in the 12th century.
 Inside the old church were the coats of arms of the noble Påhlman and Netherwood families, an example of their status in the parish.
 The old church also contained two walled tombs, one belonged to the owner of Stensnäs manor, and the other to the Påhlman family.
 Many generations of family members were entombed here, including Jöran Polman the Younger — who died overseas and whose body was brought back for burial — and his sons, the brothers Johan and Gustaf Polman.

 Between 1840 and 1844, a new, larger church was constructed on an adjacent site to replace the medieval one.
 Upon its completion, the old church was demolished, with some of its stone being reused in the new building's foundation.
 During this process, the Påhlman family tomb was either destroyed or moved, and its present location is unknown.
 While the original tomb is lost, the family's historical connection to the parish remains visible.
 A copy of Jöran Polman's portrait is displayed inside the current Ryssby Church as a reminder of the family's legacy.
-The original portrait was painted in Kalmar in 1623 by Georg Günther Kräill as part of a series commissioned by Field Marshal Herman Wrangel to depict all the officers of the Kronoberg Regiment.
+The original portrait was painted in Kalmar in 1623 by Georg Günther Kraill von Bemeberg as part of a series commissioned by Field Marshal Herman Wrangel to depict all the officers of the Kronoberg Regiment.